r-e-d-ant/rundictionary/README.md

 Tasks Done:
 - Translate from English to Kirundi and vice versa.

-Tasks To do:
-- Add auto completion
+- search suggestions
 - Ability to search in kirundi and get the result whether the word have an accent or not

+Tasks To do (Currently):
+- null

 ## Available Scripts